particle-iot/docs/src/content/reference/developer-tools/cli.md

 ## particle mesh

-Mesh network management from the CLI
+Mesh network management from the CLI.

+_These commands are in beta._

 ### particle mesh create